mpaluchowski/travel.paluchowski.com/content/malta-2025/of-all-the-places/index.md

 Malta has been on my radar for two decades now, if ever so faintly.
 It joined the European Union in 2004, together with Poland.
 Then over a decade ago, and two jobs back, I had a colleague in our Warsaw office who was Maltese.
 Competent, cordial, and occasionally speaking in her native language that to me had a sound I would describe as "tannic".

-Then, just two years ago, I saw a music set played by my favorite Paul Van Dyk from Malta.
+Then, just two years ago, I saw a music set played from Malta by my favorite Paul Van Dyk.

 {{< youtube id="bOnxgxnxlcU" loading="lazy" >}}